High hurdles for Stormy Daniels' defamation suit against Trump

 Adult film star Stormy Daniels has filed a new lawsuit against President Donald Trump, alleging that he defamed her in a tweet claiming that a forensic sketch of a man who allegedly threatened her in 2011 was "a total con job."

 New York has a rich legal history of defamation lawsuits, within which there is also a rich history of defamation lawsuits involving Donald Trump.
-From this subcategory of cases alone, there is plenty of judicial guidance as to whether Daniels' case can survive the inevitable motions to dismiss, which are surely on the way.
+From this subcategory of cases alone, there is plenty of judicial guidance as to whether Daniels' case can survive the motions to dismiss that are surely on their way.

 A defamatory statement is a false statement that exposes a person to public contempt, hatred, ridicule, aversion or disgrace or induces an evil or unsavory opinion of her in the minds of the community.
 To survive a motion to toss her case out, Daniels must allege (1) a false statement (e.g., "con job"), and (2) publication of it to a third party (or 50 million plus followers on Twitter), (3) absent "privilege," which (4) causes harm, unless the statement is a category called "defamatory per se," in which case that harm is presumed.